What if improving the air quality in your home could better your health and possibly even save your life?

 “Indoor air pollution, or particle pollution, comes from sources including viruses, mold spores, pet dander, dust, bacteria and Volatile Organic Compounds.
 Love that new furniture smell?
 It’s a pollutant!
 The particles get into your body and line your lungs.
 Air pollution even makes the transfer of COVID easier because it allows it to travel more effectively on particles that it binds to, making the six feet rule irrelevant.”

-But Rubino says you can breathe easier — and healthier — with these seven tips for reducing particulate matter indoors in your home:
+But Rubino says you can breathe easier — and healthier — with these seven tips for reducing particulate matter indoors in your home.

-Install a whole home purification system.
+Install a whole home purification system

-Installing a whole home purification system into your HVAC equipment can filter out particles even to the nanometer.
-Unlike portable air filters that can be used to purify air in a single room, whole house air purifiers are connected directly to your home’s HVAC system or ductwork.
+Installing a whole-home purification system into your HVAC equipment can filter out particles even to the nanometer.
+Unlike portable air filters that can be used to purify air in a single room, whole-house air purifiers are connected directly to your home’s HVAC system or ductwork.
 Not only do they serve as a whole home filtration system, but they could also improve the condition of your HVAC system by preventing the buildup of contaminants.

-Do regular housekeeping.
+Do regular housekeeping

 It may not be fun, but it’s fundamental.
 Good indoor hygiene work, like dusting, sweeping, vacuuming and other household cleaning removes household dust, and household dust can contain many of these smaller particles along with it.
+Getting rid of dust is a fast way for improving air quality in your home.

-Switch your vacuum to a certified HEPA vacuum.
+Switch your vacuum to a certified HEPA vacuum

 Designed according to strict HEPA standards, HEPA filters trap particles 75 times smaller than a human hair, including 99.97 percent of dust mites, pet dander, molds and pollen.
 Vaccums with these filters prevent small particles from passing through the filter and being recirculated back into the environment while you clean.

-Look for cleaning products with surfactant.
+Look for cleaning products with surfactant

 Disinfectant has been the watch word of the year.
 But using cleaning products that contain both surfactant and disinfectant will help to separate particles from surfaces while disinfecting at the same time.
+Cleaning helps with improving air quality inside your home.

-Change your filters.
+Change your filters

 The purpose of having a filter on mechanisms around your home is to reduce the amount of dust and other allergens that can be circulated throughout.
 Even if your home gets regularly cleaned, you can still find dust, pollen, pet dander, mold spores, and bacteria in the house.

-Ensure you change your filters on all mechanical systems and clean all duct work annually with someone who is certified by the national air duct cleaning association.
+Ensure you change your filters on all mechanical systems and clean all ductwork annually with someone who is certified by the national air duct cleaning association.
 This helps contain the amount of particles being constantly recirculated.

-Decorate with plants.
+Decorate with plants

-Handle water damage expediently.
+Handle water damage expediently

 Being proactive against water damage events ensures that bacteria and mold do not increase the particulate matter in your home.
 You’ll want to consistently monitor humidity levels, install leak detectors, and observe any waterproofing conditions in sub-grade environments.
+It becomes harder for you to handle improving air quality if you get mold.

 In addition to being proactive, be reactive when you do have a water damage event, keeping in mind that bacteria can be present and mold can grow in as quickly as 24 hours.
-So to be safe and have a safe home, ensure the water damaged area is mitigated properly.
+So to be safe and have a safe home, ensure the water-damaged area is mitigated properly.

 Leave a Reply